Real-J/3D-Terrain-Explorer-Esri/README.md

 Shows the use of "local feature" which allows for displaying altitude heatmap that is true to the local environment that is being viewed at the moment.

 ![Big Bear](demo_2.PNG)

+Converts the screen coordinates into geographic coordinates.
+Allowing the users to ping any point on the map to know about the altitude.

 ---
 ## ⚙️ How to Run Locally